Request a Rep

 LIFE-BTK Study Results

-Esprit™ BTK offers continued superior long-term clinical outcomes vs PTA, particularly in terms of limb salvage and primary patency at 2 years.
-A clear advantage over PTA in terms of sustained vascular patency and limb preservation.2
+Esprit™ BTK offers continued long-term benefits vs PTA, particularly in terms of limb salvage and primary patency through 3 years.
+A clear advantage over PTA in terms of sustained vascular patency and limb preservation.1

-Esprit™ BTK demonstrated to be as safe as balloon angioplasty, maintained at 2 years.2
+Esprit™ BTK demonstrated to be as safe as balloon angioplasty, maintained at 3 years.1

 LIFE-BTK Study Design*